NIRISS Single Object Slitless Spectroscopy

 See also: NIRISS Single-Object Slitless Spectroscopy APT Template, NIRISS SOSS Recommended Strategies, NIRISS SOSS Example Science Program

 The single object slitless spectroscopy (SOSS) mode of NIRISS uses the GR700XD NIRISS grism to produce 3 orders of cross-dispersed spectra of bright targets in the wavelength range from 0.6–2.8 μm.
 The grism has a resolving power of R ≈ 700 at 1.25 μm in 1st order, and at 0.63 μm in 2nd order.
-The 3rd order will generally be too weak to be useful.
+The 3rd order is currently not calibrated for science observations.

 The SOSS mode is the time-series observation (TSO) mode for NIRISS and is thus optimized for spectroscopic applications requiring extremely high precision and spectro-photometric stability.
 It was especially designed to obtain spectra of transiting exoplanet systems around stars with J-band Vega magnitudes between 7 and 15.
 Instrumental stability is demanded because the spectrum of the exoplanet atmosphere must be disentangled from the spectrum of the host star by subtracting or dividing spectra obtained at different orbital phases.